 Here’s a list of observations that will make your journey easier:

 –> Saskatchewan rural maps are hilariously incorrect and misleading.
 They even have a label for “gravel highways.”
-Now that‘s an oxymoron!
 There’s tons of roads that don’t have names or designations and those that do never have any signs.
-Also, not to sound cliche, but everything looks the same.
+Also, not to sound cliché, but everything looks the same.
 Roads that end on the map don’t usually end in reality and there’s tons of roads that aren’t even listed.
-It’s a gong show trying to follow these maps, so have a good attitude and expect to get lost.
+It’s mayhem trying to follow these maps, so have a good attitude and expect to get lost.

 –> As anyone from Saskatchewan knows, there’s abandoned buildings all over the countryside, not just in the ghost towns.
-Feel free to explore any of them, on a whim!
+Explore them on a whim!
 Barns and sheds are a dime-a-dozen, but the old houses are fantastic!

-–> Lots of structures are on other people’s property, or next door to an occupied place.
-Be tactful, but explore them anyway!
-You could always ask for permission, say that you’re exploring old buildings and would you mind if I took a look, please.
-If you’re carrying a camera, most people don’t mind.
-We had one gentleman yell at us from the road asking why we were on his property, but once we told him we were just snapping some pictures, he was fine with it.
-He just wanted to make sure we weren’t starting a fire!
+–> Remember that structures are on other people’s property, and often next door to an occupied place.
+Be tactful about this, remembering that Saskatchewan is a notoriously racist province.
+We’re white people, so our experience as we explored and travelled through these places was no doubt a lot safer than it is for others.
+We had one person yell at us from the road asking why we were on his property, but once we told him we were just snapping some pictures, he was fine with it.
+He wanted to make sure we weren’t starting a fire.
 We played it by ear.
 Some places we drove past, some we looked at from the outside, and some we went right on in.
-Basically, if it’s abandoned and no one’s around, just go in.
-If someone is around, ask them.
-But be sure it’s actually abandoned, okay guys?
-We don’t need to be sending any frightened old ladies to an early grave.
+If it was abandoned and no one was around, we went in.
+If someone was around, we didn’t.

 –> Be respectful.
-A lot of places have been previously trashed by partiers and the like, but that doesn’t mean you should.
+A lot of places have been previously trashed by partiers and the like, but that doesn’t mean you should jump off that bridge too.
 These places were once people’s homes and livelihoods and deserve to be tread on lightly.
-Some places are filled with old junk, and I suppose one could take a memento if they did it with respect.
-We didn’t though.
-LET’S BE EXPLORERS AND NOT THIEVES AND VANDALS, OKAY GUYS?
+It also leaves them intact for the next ghost-towner who comes through.

 –> Do be sure to stop in some of the “bigger” towns on your way through.
-Eat at the small town restaurants, including the Chinese restaurant that every town seems to have.
+Eat at the small town restaurants.
 Shop at the small town thrift and book stores.
 You’ll find some surprising and interesting items and people in the local businesses.
-LIKE MY AWESOME 200-YEAR-OLD POETRY BOOK THAT I LOVE.

 –> These are things you should bring with you, THAT WE DIDN’T, and will make your life much easier: